Exotic invasive snails

 - shell colour varies from yellow-brown to greenish-brown or dark chestnut.

 - It lays clusters of round eggs that are deep pink to orange in colour, above water on vegetation or bridges.

 Exotic invasive snails can arrive in Australia either as adults or as egg masses on imports through our airports or seaports, hitching a ride on:

 Sometimes snail trails may also be seen.

-If you work around imported goods you need to look for snail trails or giant African snails or their egg masses attached to:
+If you work around imported goods you need to look for snails, snail trails, and egg masses attached to: